Scatterbrain (Morituri)

-Scatterbrain (Will Deguchi) is a fictional character, a superhero in the Marvel Universe, member of the Strikeforce: Morituri.
+Scatterbrain (Will Deguchi) is a superhero appearing in American comic books published by Marvel Comics.
+The character is depicted as a member of the Strikeforce: Morituri.
 The character was created by Peter B. Gillis and Brent Anderson.

 Publication history

 Scatterbrain (Will Deguchi) was created by writer Peter B. Gillis and artist Brent Anderson and debuted in Strikeforce: Morituri #6 (May 1987).
 The codename "Scatterbrain" was introduced in issue #8, in which he also joined the title cast of Strikeforce: Morituri.
 Scatterbrain remained in the regular cast of the book until his incapacitation in issue #18.
 He finally died in issue #24, the last character of the series to die of the infamous "Morituri effect".
 Subsequent issues saw appearances of what appeared to be his ghost, until, in the Strikeforce: Morituri: Electric Undertow miniseries, it was revealed to be a sentient artificial intelligence modelled after the late Scatterbrain.
 The character's surname and design indicates that he is at least partially of Japanese origin.